dotmjsc/K2450_Arb_I/readme.md

 * **Autozero** helps to avoid drifts in long runs.
 As a penalty the measuring time will get longer.
 For fast runs with small time steps, disable autozero.
 The program will manually zero once before the run.

 * **Range** sets the current range.
 Be aware that the different ranges got different Autodelay values (see below).
-If you choose **Auto**, the best range for the loaded data.
+If you choose **Auto**, the best range will be calculated from PWL data.
 If you got small currents but you don't want the high Autodelays, you can either manually set a higher range or a manual delay.

-* **Autodelay** the SMU will choose a settling delay according to the list below
+* **Autodelay** the SMU will choose a delay according to the list below

 * **Manual Delay** if you are unhappy with the Autodelay values, you can set a manual delay here

-* **UVLO** (Under Voltage Lock Out) if you enable this, the trigger model will be expanded to include a mechanism that the SMU immediately switches off if the measured voltage drops lower than this setting.
+* **UVLO** (Under Voltage Lock Out) if you enable this, the trigger model will be expanded to include a mechanism so that the SMU immediately switches off if the measured voltage drops lower than the UVLO value.
 This is in particular helpful if you connect a *battery pack* with a protection circuit.
 In a overcurrent condition, the protection circuit would cut the cells off.
 In consequence the output voltage of the SMU will go negative (up to the limit setting) and probably destroy something.

 * **Limit** the voltage limit setting of the SMU